RECTAL CANCER

 -

-Pre-Surgery pelvic floor training aims to stop bowel control issues in rectal cancer patients
+Pre-Surgery pelvic floor training may prevent devastating bowel issues in rectal cancer patients

-Prevention TerminatedThis study looked at whether doing pelvic floor exercises with biofeedback before rectal cancer surgery could prevent a common side effect called Low Anterior Resection Syndrome (LARS), which causes bowel control problems.
-The study planned to include 120 adults aged 18-80 who we…
+Prevention TerminatedThis study looked at whether doing pelvic floor exercises with biofeedback before rectal cancer surgery could prevent a condition called Low Anterior Resection Syndrome (LARS), which causes bowel control problems like leakage and urgency.
+The study planned to include 120 adults a…

 Matched conditions: RECTAL CANCER